Processing Images#

 Axis transformation#

-Create a new image which is a linear calibration of each selected image with respect to Z axis:
+Create a new image which is a polynomial calibration of each selected image with respect to Z axis.

 Level adjustment#